feedback

-PhotoShelter is a web app that allows photographers to easily create highly effective websites, allowing them to sell, market, and store their photography online.
-By applying our CRE Methodology™ to PhotoShelter’s website, we have helped them to double their annual sales.
-This is money that will continue to pay every year.
+PhotoShelter is a web app that lets photographers easily create highly effective websites, allowing them to sell, market, and store their photography online.
+By applying our CRE Methodology™ to PhotoShelter’s website, we have helped it to double its annual sales.
+This is money that will continue to accrue every year.

 How we got those improvements

-When we started working with PhotoShelter, they were already well beyond the stage of obtaining product/market fit; they were a successful business operating in a market that was relatively mature (at least in web terms) and competitive.
-They would never have doubled their sales if they had not aggressively tested their website to find improvements.
+When we started working with PhotoShelter, the company was already well beyond the stage of obtaining product/market fit; it was a successful business operating in a market that was relatively mature (at least in web terms) and competitive.
+It would never have doubled its sales if it had not aggressively tested its website to find improvements.

-(Sidenote: if your company, product, service, web app, or whatever, is still in its embryonic stages, we’d highly recommend you read these resources from four very intelligent guys: this article by Paul Buchheit, who created Gmail, this one by venture capitalist Paul Graham, this slide deck by Dave McClure, and these videos by retired entrepreneur Steve Blank.)
+(Side note: If your company, product, service, web app, or whatever is still in its embryonic stages, we highly recommend you read the following resources: this article by Paul Buchheit, who created Gmail; this one by venture capitalist Paul Graham; and this slide deck by Dave McClure.

 1. How we improved the offer

 Our surveys revealed that PhotoShelter’s visitors were anxious to try out the product.
-PhotoShelter already had a free version, but it had limited features, and an analysis of the business data revealed that it wasn’t particularly effective in persuading users to upgrade to the paid versions.
-On the other hand, we found that once a user tried the fully functional version of PhotoShelter, they were much more likely to continue to use it.
+PhotoShelter already had a free version, but it had limited features, and an analysis of the business data revealed that it wasn’t particularly effective at persuading users to upgrade to the paid versions.
+On the other hand, we found that once users tried the fully functional version of PhotoShelter, they were likely to continue using it.

 Armed with this insight, we established that our goal was to get as many visitors as possible to try out the fully functional paid version, by offering a no-risk $1 trial of it.
-The new conversion funnel was more popular with visitors, as determined by a split test.
+The new conversion funnel was more popular with visitors than the “control,” as determined by a split test.

-The old call to action (on the left) and the new one (on the right).
-The $1 offer was effective in increasing the profit.
-Notice how each call to action included text to reassure people about the details of the offer.
-To get a free PDF containing a powerful but simple “bonus tip”, subscribe to our free newsletter.
+The old call-to-action (on the left) and the new one (on the right).
+The $1 offer increased the profit.
+Notice how each call-to-action included text to reassure prospects about the details of the offer.

-The split test was carried out using Google Website Optimizer, but also involved an analysis of PhotoShelter’s back-end system to compare the lifetime customer value of each group of customers.
+The split test was carried out using Google’s split-testing tool, but we obtained the results by analyzing data from PhotoShelter’s back-end system to compare the lifetime customer value of each group of customers.

 2. How we got to understand the value of the service—so we could communicate it better